epfl-ada/ada-2024-project-adapocalypse/README.md

 ### Timeline

-**Week 9**:
+**Until week 9**:
+- Individual exploration and data wrangling
+- Preliminary analysis on the CMU Movie Summaries dataset
-- Define project objectives, establish roles, and determine the necessary datasets.
+- Definition of project objectives, allocation of tasks and delineation of additional datasets **Week 10**:
-**Week 10**:
+- further data wrangling
-- Begin individual exploration and data wrangling.
-Start preliminary analysis on the CMU Movie Summaries dataset.
+- analysis on the preprocessed data
 **Week 11**:
-- Team collaboration to refine data handling steps.
-Work on initial visualizations and testing basic machine learning models.
+- Team collaboration in order refine data handling steps
+- Work on initial visualizations and testing basic machine learning models
-**Week 12**:
+- Creation of web interface, work on storytelling and interactive features **Week 12**:
-- Finalize data analysis and visualizations.
-Begin sentiment analysis on character descriptions and plot summaries.
+- Finalization of data analysis and visualizations.
+- Sentiment analysis on character descriptions and plot summaries
-**Week 13**:
+- Further work on web interface structure, improvment of interactivness **Week 13**:
-- Focus on predictive modeling and refining the analysis based on feedback.
-Pool results for final presentation.
+- Focus on predictive modeling and refining the analysis based on feedback
+- Final touches on interface
 **Week 14**:
-- Complete the final project notebook.
-Focus on styling, design, and integrating interactive visualizations.
+- Completion of the final project notebook
+- Focus on styling, design, and content proofreading

 ### Organization within the Team

-1. **Week 9**: Define clear objectives, roles, and tasks.
+1. **Until week 9**: Define clear objectives, roles, and tasks.
-2. **Week 11**: Deliver the first draft of the Jupyter notebook (including initial analysis and story narration).
+2. **Week 10**: Deliver the first draft of the Jupyter notebook (including key objectives and initial analysis).
 3. **Week 13**: Complete 90% of the Jupyter notebook with full analysis and predictions.
-4. **Week 14**: Finalize project, including presentation design, interactive visualizations, and ensure coherence across all components.
+4. **Week 14**: Finalize project, including interface design and interactive visualizations.

 ### Questions for TAs